symfony-cmf/symfony-cmf-docs/index.rst

 Showcase Bundles
 ~~~~~~~~~~~~~~~~

-Other bundles provide an example on how to use these core bundles.
+Other bundles provide an example on how to use these key bundles.
 They all
 show a different way of implementing a concept.
 You can use these bundles in
 your project, but you can also get ideas from these bundles to create your own
-bundle based on the core bundles.
+bundle based on the key bundles.

 .. toctree::
     :maxdepth: 1